Thursday, September 8, 2011

 In the series finale, Scott Baio proposed to Renee who then revealed her pregnancy.
 Scott later admitted that the couple had already married prior to the taping of the realty show.
 Their wedding took place on December 8, 2007 in a small rooftop ceremony at a luxury high rise in Los Angeles.
 They have a daughter, Bailey DeLuca Baio, born five weeks premature on November 2, 2007.

 Erin Moran has been married twice.
-She married singer Rocky Ferguson in 1987 and the two were divorced 1993.
-In 1996, Erin wed Steven Fleischmann.
+She married singer Rocky Ferguson in 1987 and the two were divorced in 1993.
+On November 23, 1993, Erin wed Steven Fleischmann.
 She does not have any children.

 In April of this year, five plaintiffs, including Erin Moran and other members of the Happy Days cast, filed a multi-million breach of contract suit in Los Angeles Superior Court against the CBS network.
 The other plaintiffs were Anson Williams (Potsie Weber), Don Most (Ralph Malph), Marion Ross (Marion Cunningham) and the estate of Tom Bosley (Howard Cunningham) who passed away in October 2010.
 They claimed that CBS had failed to pay them for merchandising revenues under their contract.